 This is because the companies who make many of the products you covet will work tirelessly during the Christmas season to manipulate your emotions and convince you that buying more will increase your happiness.
 And like the proverbial dog chasing its tail, spending more and more money will simply make you run in circles, constantly trying to catch up with your debt.

-Parting Thoughts To Help You Along the Way
+Additional Holiday Budgeting Tips to Help You Along the Way

 Creating a budget and sticking to it is immensely rewarding, but it isn’t always easy.
 Because of this, here are some thoughts that helped me successfully follow my budget when I first started: